-For information on how to revoke or modify previously given voting instructions with respect to shares held through one of the Savings Plans, please see "How do I vote my shares held in the A. H. Belo Savings Plan or in the Belo Savings Plan" below.
+For information on how to revoke or modify previously given voting instructions with respect to shares held through the Savings Plan, please see "How do I vote my shares held in the A. H. Belo Savings Plan" below.

-How do I vote my shares held in the A. H. Belo Savings Plan or in the Belo Savings Plan?
+How do I vote my shares held in the A. H. Belo Savings Plan?

 Fidelity Management Trust Company is the plan trustee for the A. H. Belo Savings Plan.
-If you were an employee of Belo Corp., the former parent company of A. H. Belo, you may also hold A. H. Belo shares in the Belo Savings Plan, for which Fidelity also serves as the plan trustee.
-The A. H. Belo Savings Plan and the Belo Savings Plan are referred to herein as the "Savings Plans."
-Only the plan trustee can vote the shares held by the Savings Plans.
-If you participate in either of these Savings Plans and had full shares of A. H. Belo common stock credited to your account as of the record date, you received a Notice in lieu of paper copies of our proxy materials.
+The A. H. Belo Savings Plan is referred to herein as the "Savings Plan."
+Only the plan trustee can vote the shares held by the Savings Plan.
+If you participate in the Savings Plan and had full shares of A. H. Belo common stock credited to your account as of the record date, you received a Notice in lieu of a paper copy of our proxy materials.
 The Notice includes instructions on how to access the proxy materials over the Internet and how to request a printed set of the proxy materials, including a voting instruction card, if you desire to do so.
 The Notice also has information on how to provide your voting instructions to the plan trustee via the Internet or telephone.
 You will not be able to vote these shares in person at the annual meeting.

-Because of the time required to tabulate voting instructions from participants in the Savings Plans before the annual meeting, the trustee must receive your voting instructions by May 13, 2014.
-If you sign, date and return a paper voting instruction card but do not check any boxes on the card, the trustee will vote your shares FOR the nominees standing for election as directors named in this proxy statement, FOR ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm, FOR approval of the material terms for performance-based awards under the A. H. Belo 2008 Incentive Compensation Plan and FOR approval of the advisory resolution on executive compensation (say-on-pay).
-In addition, at its discretion, the trustee of the

-Savings Plans will be authorized to vote on any other matter that may properly come before the meeting or any adjournment or postponement of the meeting.
-If the trustee does not receive instructions from you (by Internet, telephone or voting instruction card) by May 13, 2014, the trustee will vote your shares in the same proportion as the shares in your particular Savings Plan for which voting instructions have been received from other plan participants.
-You may revoke or modify previously given voting instructions by May 13, 2014, by submitting a new voting instruction by Internet or telephone, filing with the trustee either a written notice of revocation or submitting a properly completed and signed voting instruction card by that date.
+Because of the time required to tabulate voting instructions from participants in the Savings Plan before the annual meeting, the plan trustee must receive your voting instructions by May 9, 2017.
+If you sign, date and return a paper voting instruction card but do not check any boxes on the card, the plan trustee will vote your shares FOR the nominees standing for election as directors named in this proxy statement, FOR ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm, FOR approval of the A. H. Belo 2017 Incentive Compensation Plan, FOR approval of the advisory resolution on executive compensation (say-on-pay), and for every THREE YEARS with respect to the frequency of future say-on-pay advisory votes (say-on-frequency).
+In addition, at its discretion, the plan trustee will be authorized to vote on any other matter that may properly come before the meeting or any adjournment or postponement of the meeting.
+If the plan trustee does not receive instructions from you (by Internet, telephone or voting instruction card) by May 9, 2017, the plan trustee will vote your shares in the same proportion as the shares in the Savings Plan for which voting instructions have been received from other plan participants.
+You may revoke or modify previously given voting instructions by May 9, 2017, by submitting a new voting instruction by Internet or telephone, filing with the plan trustee either a written notice of revocation or submitting a properly completed and signed voting instruction card by that date.